-- 1. teaching facilities, including classrooms, seminar rooms, observational facilities, and laboratory space for studies of individuals and small groups, - 2. library facilities, including books, journals, grey literature and electronic access to same, - 3. office space and adequate support personnel for faculty, - 4. quiet and unobstructed work space, individual or shared, for students, - 5. research space and resources for faculty and students, which may include facilities and technicians for building research equipment, - 6. current and relevant assessment materials and supplies, facilities for group and individual tests; specimen sets of widely used tests, test manuals, rating forms, recording forms for behavioural observations, etc., - 7. computer facilities, including Internet access, which supports communication, research, and data analysis, - 8. resources, including consultants, to support data analysis, - 9. audio-visual recording equipment, and - 10. facilities that enable students with disabilities to access all aspects of the program's offerings and operations.
+- teaching facilities, including classrooms, seminar rooms, observational facilities, and laboratory space for studies of individuals and small groups; - 2. library facilities, including books, journals, grey literature, and electronic access to same; - office space and adequate support personnel for faculty; - 4. quiet and unobstructed work space, individual or shared, for students; - 5. research space and resources for faculty and students, which may include facilities and technicians for building research equipment; - 6. current and relevant assessment materials and supplies, facilities for group and individual tests, specimen sets of widely used tests, test manuals, rating forms, recording forms for behavioural observations, online administration, routine outcome measures, etc.;

+- 7. computer facilities, including internet access, which supports communication, research, and data analysis; - 8. resources, including consultants, to support data analysis; - 9. audiovisual equipment for remote practice, when appropriate, and equipment for recording supervised work by students; and - 10. facilities that enable students with disabilities to access all aspects of the program's offerings and operations.